Currently Practicing Outside of Nova Scotia

 - Have a total of 1200 practice hours in the preceding 5 yrs (if applicable)

-In order to be granted a License in the Nova Scotia College of Physiotherapists (NSCP), you must complete the Online Registration for licensure.
-Please review the Registration Guidelines and the Registration Checklist and upload the following documents with your registration application:
+In order to be granted licensure with the Nova Scotia College of Physiotherapists (NSCP), you must complete the Online Registration for licensure.
+Please review the Registration Guidelines and the Registration Checklist and upload the required documents with your registration application.
+If you are currently licensed to practice physiotherapy in another Canadian jurisdiction you will be processed under Labour Mobility Guidelines.
+Payment for the current registration fee as appropriate in Canadian funds.
+Documents required are:

 - A Regulatory History from any jurisdiction you have practiced in in the previous 5 years, including practice hours (See NOTE below)